 One of the main efforts of my learning is to figure out how to minimize Cognitive Biases.
 I am sure I suffer from many, especially from the mother of all My-side bias and her children Confirmation bias Hindsight bias Expert trap 🎨 Typical mind fallacy Creator’s bias 🎨.
 So pleassssse help and send Feedback.
 What truths about myself people are trying to avoid telling me?

 I want to be what loves becoming—what laughs, friends and has fun.
 But I don’t want to force myself into any particular mold.
-I want to grow organically that means discovering my intrinsic values and further listening in, distilling, shedding, pruning—figuring what’s mine and what’s not.
+I want to grow organically that means discovering my intrinsic values and further listening in, distilling, shedding, and figuring what’s mine and what’s not.

 This is a ****Polish expression meaning to communicate in the simplest possible terms.
-Knowledge is often a signaling tool – a vehicle for climbing a homo sapiens hierarchy ladder.
+Knowledge is often a signaling tool—a vehicle for climbing a homo sapiens hierarchy ladder.
 "Look at my complex vocabulary!", "I belong to this type of people", "I am smart".
 I feel this force is largely active in our culture and in me.
-I try to see it but not engage in it.
-I keep asking myself: Which parts of my thinking are just there to make me look good?
-How can I say this in a simpler way?
-What's the dumbest, revealing question I could ask?
-And I am after Richard Feynman method
+The best trick to counteract it is Richard Feynman’s learning method:

 "If you can't explain it simply you don't understand it well enough".

 I will prioritize precision over persuasion.
-I think the form and the flow of writing is important but it should never compromise the precision of arguments.
+I think the form and the flow of writing is important but it shouldn’t compromise the precision of arguments.
 I aim to include Epistemic status in my writing and include my confidence tags

 Stylistically things may feel off.
 English is not my native language.
 On top of that I am also softly dyslexic.
-I believe it’s a feature not a bug (as dyslexic brains are organized in a way that maximizes strength in making big picture connections at the expense of processing speed and parsing fine details)
+I believe it’s a feature not a bug, thanks buddy!—as dyslexic brains are organized in a way that maximizes strength in making big picture connections at the expense of processing speed and parsing fine details)

 New knowledge is both a blessing and a curse.
 It is a blessing when you compare medieval to contemporary findings in medicine, ethics, physics.
 It is also a curse because we have a Recency bias .
 I try to resist the new and select the knowledge that has a long expiry date.